2020 Farm Apprentice: 2 year position 2 positions available

 Please apply before January 15

-Volunteers are essential at Field To Fork CSA.
-Their energy, spirit and willingness to work bring a refreshing quality to the farm.
+The energy, spirit and willingness to volunteer bring a refreshing quality to the farm.
 Volunteers gain the rewarding experience of helping raise beautiful organic fruit and vegetables while building a relationship with the land.

-We have set volunteer hours each week that are seasonally based.
+We have set volunteer hours each week Mondays, Tuesdays and Fridays 8-10:30 varies with the seasons.
 We need 48 hours notice to you wanting to volunteer to ensure we have volunteer spots available.
 Please wear closed toe shoes pants and bring a long sleaved shirt.
-Volunteers are welcome on Tuesdays - Friday 9am - 1pm

 Sample volunteer projects might include: